StarRocks/starrocks/docs/administration/resource_group.md

 > **NOTE**
 >
-> From v3.1.0 onwards, Resource Group is enabled by default.
+> From v3.1.0 onwards, Resource Group is enabled by default, and the session variable `enable_resource_group` is deprecated.

 ### Create resource groups and classifiers